mrin17/Cthushi/README.md

 ###Things we have to do
 Programming
--Knife and Paddle animations and add to scene (keep arms extended for a time) -time the (make sushi animation) and plate move to replace all ingredients with sushi
+-Knife and Paddle animations and add to scene (keep arms extended for a time) -add cloud puff sprite
+-time the (make sushi animation)
+-space out sushi icons on the left bar more

 -actual levels and winning them
 -unlimited time mode